dundd2/Game-Development-Project1-Fall-Guin/readme.md

 ### Programming Skills

 - **C# Scripting**: Developed scripts for player movement, controls, and game mechanics.
-- **Collision Detection**: Implemented systems for interactions with obstacles and collectibles.
+- **Collision Detection**: Implemented systems for interactions with obstacles and collectables.
-- **Scoring and Life Management**: Created systems to handle player scoring and lives.
+- **Scoring and Life Management**: Created systems for player scoring and lives.
 - **Animation Control**: Managed animation states and transitions for Pingu.
 - **Sound Integration**: Integrated audio clips for various player actions.